 Early American Newspapers

-Older California newspapers are available in the California Newspaper Project's California Digital Newspaper Collection.
+Older California newspapers are available in the California Digital Newspaper Collection.
 Titles include The Californian (first California newspaper in 1846) and regional titles.

 Chronicling America at the Library of Congress is the clearing house for the National Digital Newspaper Program.
 The California Digital Newspaper Project is a part of this nation-wide effort.

-A very comprehensive and detailed listing of full-text historical US newspapers is at Penn State's Historical Newspapers Online.
+Penn State's Historical Newspapers Online is a very comprehensive and detailed listing of full-text historical US newspapers.

 News Archives for US papers is an assortment of papers and sources for browsing